-The CIEMAT neutrino group is currently composed by 4 senior researchers, 4 engineers, 1 physicist, 3 PhD students and 2 technicians.
+The CIEMAT neutrino group is currently composed by 5 researchers, 4 engineers, 1 physicist, 3 PhD students and 2 technicians.
 The research activities of the group are focused on the study of neutrino oscillations, participating in four main projects: the Double Chooz reactor neutrino experiment, the WA105/protoDUNE-DP detector, the Short-Baseline Nar Detector (SBND) and the future DUNE long-baseline neutrino experiment.

 The group did a major contribution in the design, construction and operation of both far and near Double Chooz detectors.
 We strongly participate in the Double Chooz detector analysis leading several studies on the accidental background events, neutrino selection, detection efficiency uncertainties and developed a new method based on the different reactor power conditions to provide a background-independent θ13 measurement.

 Together with the IFAE neutrino group, CIEMAT is in charge of the WA105/ProtoDUNE-DP light detection system.
 The ProtoDUNE-DP consists in a 6x6x6 m3 double-phase liquid-argon (LAr) time-projection chamber (TPC) located at the CERN Neutrino Platform.
 As a first step towards the development of future large scale neutrino LAr detectors, a 3x1x1 m3 double-phase LAr TPC took data at CERN in 2017 and the data analysis in ongoing.

 From 2019, the CIEMAT neutrino group is working on the analysis of the SBND experiment, one of three LAr part of the Short-Baseline Neutrino Program.